 Child Friendly

 Your child gets a protected, reclined spot thanks to the UPF50+ canopy and reclining seat that makes short naps possible.
-It’s aimed at infants through the toddler years for travel use, offering basic comfort and stability, though you might prefer a more cushioned, heavy-duty stroller for everyday rough play.
+Compatible with Cybex infant car seats (with included adapters), the Pockit+ supports children up to 55 lbs.
+You might prefer a more cushioned stroller for everyday rough play.

 Key Benefits